microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-04.md

 The *behavior* of the application hasn't changed.
 But are the VehicleState entries actually stored in the default Redis state-store?
 To confirm, you'll use the redis CLI inside the `dapr_redis` container that is used as the state-store in the default Dapr installation.

 1. Open a **new** terminal window in VS Code.

 1. Execute the following command to start the redis-cli inside the running `dapr_redis` container:

     ```shell
     docker exec -it dapr_redis redis-cli
     ```

     *Dapr originally installed the Redis container.
-Here you hooking into the running in interactive mode and invoking the Redis command line, redis-cli.*
+Here you are hooking into the running container in interactive mode and invoking the Redis command line, redis-cli.*

 1. In the redis-cli enter the following command to get the list of keys of items stored in the redis cache:

     ```shell
     keys *